urmi725/AI_Healthcare_Diagnosis_Assistant/README.md

 <div align="center">

-# 🩺 HealthAI — AI-Powered Healthcare Diagnosis Assistant
+# 🩺 AI-Powered Healthcare Diagnosis Assistant

 **Enter symptoms → get a likely condition, a risk level, and who to see.**